 How can a VPN help, exactly?

-A VPN helps protect your IP in 2 main ways.
+A VPN helps protect your IP in two main ways.
 First, it gives you a borrowed IP address.
 Everything you do online is then attributed to that IP.
 This means that visiting a website, sending an e-mail, and even using P2P services will not reveal where you are, what computer you’re using, etc. Furthermore, most of the IPs you can get from a VPN are shared with other users, making it impossible to trace any single action to a specific individual.
 You can get a static IP if you want, of course, but many choose not to because they feel a shared one is more anonymous.

 Second, a VPN can give you extra features that help make sure your IP stays hidden.
 For example, a DNS leak test comes with several of the VPNs on this page.
 It can help you make sure that your Internet Service Provider isn’t tracking your online activities.
 Moreover, all VPNs encrypt your data so it’s impossible for unauthorized third parties to access, which gives you an extra layer of security and anonymity.